vedikaS-byte/vedikaS-byte/README.md

 - 👋 Hi, I’m @vedikaS-byte
 - 👀 I’m interested in data science and its role in climate and sustainability!
-- 🌱 I’m currently expanding on my experience in the R programming language and have started learning Python as well.
+- 🌱 I’m currently expanding on my experience in R and Python.

 <!---